ERP Modules: Types, Features, Categories & Examples

 ERP security modules help to safeguard data and information from unauthorized access and misuse.
 In addition, it can also provide auditing capabilities so that organizations can track and monitor activity on their systems.

-Networking and interface
+Networking and Interface

 The networking and interface module ensures that data can flow freely between different parts of the system and that users have the necessary permissions to access the information they need.
-In addition, the module must be compatible with the hardware and software used by the organization.

 Without a well-designed networking and interface module, an ERP system will be unable to function correctly, limiting its potential benefits.